vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

   MSN is short for "Merchant Serial Number", but (sadly) identifies a sale unit, not a merchant.

 First of all: A merchant can not "change organization number".
-An organization number uniquely identifies a juridical unit, and can not be changed.
+An organization number uniquely identifies a juridical unit and cannot be changed.
 It may still be possible to move existing agreements.

 Typical cases: